 Mayors' Institute on City Design (MICD) is a leadership initiative of the NEA in partnership with the United States Conference of Mayors.
 Since 1986, the Mayors' Institute has helped transform communities through design by preparing mayors to be the chief urban designers of their cities.
-By helping mayors address design challenges, MICD has helped to change the course of cities across the country, leading the way to substantive improvements in everything from public spaces to transportation to economic mobility.
+MICD achieves its mission by organizing sessions where mayors engage leading design and development experts to find solutions to the most critical planning and design challenges facing their cities.
+By helping mayors address design challenges, MICD has helped cities across the country lead the way to substantive improvements in everything from public spaces to transportation to economic mobility.